shilongdai/Analysis/README.md

 ## Apartments

 The data is a set of apartment model information crawled from apartment.com on May 25th.
+The scraper is located at: https://github.com/shilongdai/Apartment_Scraper.
 It contains about 17K apartment listings.
 Each entry is a specific type of apartment listed.
 An overview of the variable is as follow: